Is it okay to joke about cancer

 But it is okay to joke about cancer.
 How could the patent absurdity of being told your own body is trying to kill you be anything but hilarious?

 How could you not want to strip cancer of its ludicrous power and show it for the grand joke that it is?

 To laugh together with those you love and tell them that the predator in the bushes is nothing more than a breeze rustling through the leaves.

-Luke Ryan is a Melbourne-based writer and comedian.
+Luke Ryan, author of "is it okay to joke about cancer," is a Melbourne-based writer and comedian.
 He is the editor of the Best Australian Comedy Writing series and author of A Funny Thing Happened on the Way to Chemo, a comedy memoir about having had cancer a couple of times out through Affirm Press.